antonyxsik/Supercar-Topspeeds/README.md

 # Supercar-Topspeeds
-A quick project on calculating and predicting supercar top speeds using today's automotive technology.
+A quick project I did during my undergrad at UCSD on calculating and predicting supercar top speeds using today's automotive technology.

 In this project, I use a car top speed dataset from Kaggle, and supplement it with the top speeds of modern supercars that the dataset was missing.